jerryhgladinet/docs/admin/source/chapter03.rst

 **Related tasks**

-    *  Configure the DNS registration to point a DNS name to the public static IP address of the Cluster Server
+    *  Configure the DNS registration to point a DNS name to the public static IP address of the Cluster Server.
-    *  Configure the IIS “Default Web Site” to bind to an SSL certificate
+    *  Configure the IIS “Default Web Site” to bind to an SSL certificate.

 ******************